Aeolus scientific disciplines - Climate studies

 Obviously, the more information available about the current climate, the more accurate these predictions can be.
 In this respect, Aeolus offers improved possibilities for climate studies.
 The satellite can retrieve information from anywhere on the planet, including very remote areas.
-The on-board DWL will create a wind profile that shows the relative strength and direction of winds at different altitudes, as well as giving information on factors such as moisture and dust levels in the atmosphere.
+The on-board DWL will create a wind profile that shows the relative strength of winds at different altitudes, as well as giving information on factors such as moisture and dust levels in the atmosphere.

 The mission will provide:

 - directly measure profiles of the global wind field from space